Last revised on Jan. 26, 2022.

 ——————–

-The Reality of a POW Camp In N Ontario
+The Reality of Most POW Camps In Northern Ontario

 When you think of a POW camp, the image of a heavily guarded compound with elevated guard towers at each corner comes to mind.
 The compound would sit in the middle of a cleared area, and there is barbed wire everywhere.